Thomson Reuters CEO has seen uptick in sales

-DAVOS (Reuters) - Thomson Reuters Corp (TRI.TO: Quote)(TRI.N: Quote) CEO Thomas Glocer said on Wednesday the news and information company saw a "marked uptick" in its sales at it progressed through the end of 2009.
+DAVOS (Reuters) - Thomson Reuters Corp (TRI.TO)(TRI.N) CEO Thomas Glocer said on Wednesday the news and information company saw a "marked uptick" in its sales at it progressed through the end of 2009.

 He told Reuters Insider television that because of the company's subscription model it would take time for the weakness earlier in the year to work through the system but that it was now well placed.